Olive Philp Diary, 1919

 May MONDAY, 12

 Done chores.
 Da pickig up brush in orchard and clipping up spruce trees.
 Brock to Mc Isaacs with a heifer in forenoon.
-Cultivating back by maple tree also sowed and harrowd it to wheat.
+Cultivating back by maple tree also sowed and harrowed it to wheat.
 Dull in morning and a little misty but brightened up after dinner. fine night.

 TUESDAY, 13